What Is Adverse Impact?

 Well-trained hiring managers…

 Every interview training program is unique because every organization has unique processes, considerations, and policies.
-The basic goal of training is to provide interviewers with the information they need to lead or participate in the interview process successfully.
+The basic goal of interview skills training is to provide interviewers with the information they need to lead or participate in the interview process successfully.

 1. What role does the interviewer play in the interview process, and what are they responsible for?